 Many of us are on day four of a bible reading plan, and in a few weeks or months, some of us will ask the question, how can I keep the momentum going?
 Bible reading isn’t a chore or a checklist (even though I check off as I read).
 Reading the Bible is how we get to know God.
 Making it from January through December is all about our mindset and perspective.
 When we approach our reading of Scripture as a meeting with God, a time to receive instruction, correction, encouragement, and overall a time of fellowship with our creator, it will be easier to engage in daily Bible reading.

-2 Timothy 3:16-17 ESV “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, 17 that the man of God may be complete, equipped for every good work.”
+2 Timothy 3:16-17 CJB “All Scripture is God-breathed and is valuable for teaching the truth, convicting of sin, correcting faults and training in right living; 17 thus anyone who belongs to God may be fully equipped for every good work.”

 When we recognize the power and authority of Scripture to change and transform us, it will be impossible for us to find the Bible boring.
 Sure there may be “dry spells” from time to time; every day will not be filled with incredible insights, highlighting, and journaling, but we can know that our spirit is continuously being fed.
 When the devil tempted Jesus, He responded to each temptation with Scripture, one of those being that man does not live by bread alone but by every word that comes from the mouth of God.